 Engagement Consistency – The winning recipe

-Data Driven – Lifecycle Admission Campaigns
+Data-Driven – Lifecycle Admission Campaigns

 A consumer has to engage with your message at least 7 times before they commit to purchasing your product.
-In case of education institutes the end result is the consumer enrolling in your institute.
+In the case of education institutes the end result is the consumer enrolling in your institute.

-To deliver that perfect messaging an CRM can come in handy.
+To deliver that perfect messaging a CRM can come in handy.
 It can give out information about the prospects response to certain campaigns & emails, based on it prioritizing the right prospect becomes a lot simpler.
 This prioritization works in the favour of most of the admission teams as they can see quick conversions after the adoption.